mpenhadev/elastic-pdf-search/README.md

-If necessary, these properties can be changed according to the Elasticsearch configuration on the machine.
+> <i> obs: If necessary, these properties can be changed according to the Elasticsearch configuration on the machine. </i>

 ## Endpoints